Is the Lexus GX the Same as the 4Runner?

-Toyota and Lexus are among buyers’ first choices for an enjoyable, reliable vehicle.
-And if you’re especially interested in an exceptional off-roader, these brands have answers for that too.
+Toyota and Lexus are buyers’ first choices for enjoyable and reliable vehicles.
+If you’re especially interested in an exceptional off-roader, these brands have answers for that too.
 Perhaps the most popular option under Toyota’s lineup is the 4Runner, and Lexus’ is the GX.
-But you might be wondering, is the Lexus GX the same as the 4Runner?
+But you might wonder, is the Lexus GX the same as the Toyota 4Runner?

 A rear shot of a green 2020 Toyota 4Runner TRD Pro on a forest off-road trail near a creek